eudoxia0/eudoxia0.github.io/article/_posts/2025-04-16-two-years-of-rust.md

 Personally I've never identified as a "Python programmer" or a "Rust programmer".
 I'm just a programmer!
 When you learn enough languages you can form an orthogonal basis set of programming languages and translate concepts across them.
 And I think the same is true for the really talented programmers: they will just pick up the language.

+## Affect {#affect}

+Enough about tech.
+Let's talk about feelings.

+When I worked with Python+Django the characteristic feeling is _anxiety_.
+Writing Python feels like building a castle out of twigs, and the higher you go, the stronger the wind gets.
+You expect things to go wrong, you expect the code to be slow, you expect that when you run a script you wait for a few hundred milliseconds before anything happens.
+In JavaScript the characteristic feeling is _disappointment_: at least with Python the twigs are _rigid_.
+Writing JavaScript feels like trying to shape mud into a house, you constantly have to go back and forth re-shaping the parts that are melting in the Sun, and when you suggest using non-liquid building material you're told you're too ivory tower.
+Nobody knows what a "brick" is because they don't give a shit, they don't see anything wrong with how they build.

+Rust feels good.
+You can build with confidence.
+You can build things that not only work as desired and don't fail overnight but which are also _beautiful_.
+You can be proud of the work that you do, because it's not slop.

 # The Bad {#bad}

 TODO